cns-iu/macroscope-kiosk/readme.md

 ## Deployment

-Generate the build for deployment using `gulp build`.
+Generate the build for deployment using `npm run build`.
 Copy the contents of */dist/* to the deployment machine.

 The application will need to be run in a full-screen web browser, and efforts need to be made to keep users from exiting the browser or accessing the OS.
 For iteration XIII, we are using Chrome as a few macroscopes do not run in firefox.